slamice/wri/fiction/Other stories/Commuter.md

 Much before then he had fled alone with a million people on a boat, but could never quite grasp the country he landed on.
 He thought much about the America people told him about, most who've never been there.
 Were his expectations met?
 After escaping from the war, he laid on America numb and indifferent.
 An electrician with poor English and circumstances made him useless to the trade.
 It was just as well; he was too tired to move.

 Samir's body exhausted.
 Today and everyday he labored around the city disguised as a normal person within Midtown.
 He travelled hundreds of blocks for a reason; he was lucky enough to get work and knew it.
-His days were spent hidden behind salad bars breaking sweats through lunch rushes.
+His days were spent hidden behind salad bars, breaking sweats through lunch rushes.
 Later, he panted over pants in a laundromat.
 Particularly hairy, every day the sweat clung to his back until dark and finally let go.
 One long wet pet.

 Everyday he rode but recognized no one.
 And no one recognized him back.